 Roald Dahl's The WitchesMovie, 1 hour 45 minutes

-Growing up, Anjelica Huston probably gave you the frights playing the Grand High Witch in the '90s adaptation of Roald Dahl's The Witches—and now Anne Hathaway is going to cast a spell on a whole new generation of kiddos.
-She's leading the cast in this remake from Richard Zemeckis (Back to the Future, Forrest Gump) of the children's classic about a boy and his grandmother who stumble upon a witch convention and get caught up in their evildoing.
+Growing up, Anjelica Huston probably gave you the frights playing the Grand High Witch in the '90s adaptation of Roald Dahl's The Witches—and Anne Hathaway has taken up her mantle.
+She leads the cast in this remake from Richard Zemeckis (Back to the Future, Forrest Gump) of the children's classic about a boy and his grandmother who stumble upon a witch convention and get caught up in their evildoing.

 Rose Matafeo: HorndogComedy special, 58 minutes

 A stand-up special that takes a deep dive into what it means to be horny from New Zealand-based comedian Rose Matafeo.

 After broadcasting its first two seasons on TBS, the cultish, underrated comedy Search Party moved over to HBO Max for the rest of its run.
 The black comedy neo-noir follows a group of young New Yorkers who attempt to solve—and, later, cover up—a murder mystery.